Gentle Tooth Extraction, Followed by Customized Restorative Care

-At Heringer Dentistry LLC, our first goal is to restore compromised teeth and save your healthy smile.
-However, if you have severe dental damage, Dr. Everett E. Heringer or Dr. Brielle Renz can perform a minimal discomfort tooth extraction at their Bismarck, ND, dental practice.
+At Heringer Dentistry, our first goal is to restore compromised teeth and save your healthy smile.
+However, if you have severe dental damage, Dr. Everett E. Heringer can perform a minimal-discomfort tooth extraction at his Bismarck, ND, dental practice.
 Your dentist may also recommend extraction if you are suffering from dental crowding or an impacted tooth.
 After removing the tooth, we can provide appropriate follow-up care and restorative treatment to replace missing teeth and fill gaps in your smile.

 Do You Need a Tooth Extraction?

 While extraction is not our go-to treatment, there are a number of situations in which we might recommend this option.
 This procedure might be right for you if you suffer from a variety of concerns, such as:

 - A very large cavity where a crown is not enough to reinforce your tooth